-2. For changes in protocol initiated by the Field Research Director, the Field Research Director will prepare a study deviation form and submit it to the Study Director and notify the Study Director by emails or phone as soon as possible.
+2. For changes in protocol initiated by the Field Research Director, the Field Research Director will prepare a study deviation form and submit it to the Study Director and notify the Study Director by email or phone as soon as possible.
 The Study Director will determine appropriate action for deviations.
 Minor deviations that do not significantly change the results of a trial may be accepted.

-SOP 3.3 TITLE: Experimental Design PURPOSE: To assure that all efficacy, yield, and phytotoxicity data is statistically sound SCOPE: All IR-4 field research trials to support pesticide registration
+TITLE: Experimental Design PURPOSE: To assure that all efficacy, yield, and phytotoxicity data is statistically sound SCOPE: All IR-4 field research trials to support pesticide registration

 1. The experimental design as specified by the protocol should be used.
 Residue trials are normally not randomized.
-The experimental design used should be documented in the Field Data Book.
+The experimental design used should be documented in the FDB or eFDB.

-4. IR-4 does not usually require the Field Research Director to analyze data.
+2. IR-4 does not usually require the Field Research Director to analyze data.

-3. Draw a plot map showing the location of each plot following the directions of the Field Data Book.
-Retain the plot map in the Field Data Book.
+3. Draw a plot map on paper or electronically showing the location of each plot following the directions of the FDB or eFDB.
+Retain the plot map in the paper FDB or as an uploaded document in the eFDB.